MysteryCoder456/Python.io/README.md

 # Python.io
 Snake game inspired from Slither.io but features a python instead of a Snake.
 Made in Python 3

+# Issues
+If you encounter any bugs or issues with the game please tell me.
+I will be more than happy to listen.

 # How to play
 To play this game follow these steps:
   1. Install the Python 3 Interpreter from https://www.python.org/.